convidaC4C/convida/README.md

 People who need professional help will identify in advance and can be helped sooner.
 COnVIDa, will also help health personnel, friends, colleagues, family members who develop acute stress in their immediate environment, since close people can also develop discomfort from the situation they are experiencing.

+## Technology
+### IBM Watson Assistant
+IBM Watson Assistant is a white label cloud service that enables enterprise-level software developers to incorporate an artificial intelligence (AI) virtual assistant (VA) into the software they are developing and mark the assistant as their own.
+With the IBM Watson Assistant, we can create conversation interfaces on any application, device or channel.

+#### Why Watson Assistant?
+1. Closer to customers
+You have the flexibility to deploy Watson Assistant on your site, in a mobile app, on the phone, and in customer service tools.
+Supports 13 languages.
+2. Easy deployment
+You have the option to run on the IBM Cloud or on third-party clouds, including Amazon, Google, and Microsoft, as well as on-premises.

+#### IBM Db2 database
+The IBM Db2 database is a relational database that provides advanced data analysis and management capabilities for a transactional transaction log.
+The operational operations database is designed to offer an alternative service, mandatory elements, reliability and data availability, a system more compatible with Linux, Unix and Windows operating systems.

+### Cloud Foundry
+Cloud Foundry is a platform-with-services (PaaS) system that ensures the fastest, easiest and most reliable deployment of native native applications.
+Cloud Foundry guarantees that the aspects of creation and deployment of coding are mantinguin coordinats amb cura amb els serveis adjunts, producing a fast, consistent and reliable iteration of applications.

 ## Technical solution

 ConVIDA is designed using XX components: